Author

 CAROL LAHINES

-Carol LaHines’ fiction has appeared in Fence, Denver Quarterly, Hayden's Ferry Review, Cimarron Review, The Literary Review, The Laurel Review, South Dakota Review, North Dakota Quarterly, The South Carolina Review, The Chattahoochee Review, The Nebraska Review, North Atlantic Review, Sycamore Review, Permafrost, redivider, Literary Orphans, Literal Latte, and elsewhere.
-Her short story, “Papijack,” was selected by judge Patrick Ryan as the recipient of the Lamar York Prize for Fiction.
-Her short stories and novellas have also been finalists for the David Meyerson Fiction Prize, the Mary McCarthy Prize, the New Letters short story award, and the Disquiet Literary Prize, among others.
-Ms. LaHines’ nonfiction includes “New York est une ville a part,” appearing in chantier d’ecriture (Mémoire d’encrier, A. Heminway, ed.).
-Ms. LaHines’ debut novel, Someday Everything Will All Make Sense, was a finalist for the Nilsen Prize for a First Novel and an American Fiction Award (Adelaide Books 2019).
-Her second novel, The Vixen Amber Halloway, is forthcoming in 2024 (Regal House).
-She is a graduate of New York University, Gallatin Division, and of St. John's University School of Law.
-Ms. LaHines is a founding member of Telltale Authors and a long-time participant in the New York State Summer Writers’ Institute.
-Her teachers include Rick Moody, Phil Schultz, and Sheila Kohler.
+My debut novel, Someday Everything Will All Make Sense, was a finalist for the Nilsen Prize for a First Novel and an American Fiction Award.
+My second novel, The Vixen Amber Halloway, is forthcoming in 2024 (Regal House).
+My fiction has appeared in journals including Fence, Denver Quarterly, Hayden's Ferry Review, Cimarron Review, The Literary Review, The Laurel Review, South Dakota Review, North Dakota Quarterly, The South Carolina Review, The Chattahoochee Review, The Nebraska Review, North Atlantic Review, Sycamore Review, Permafrost, redivider, Literary Orphans, and Literal Latte.
+My story, “Papijack,” was selected by judge Patrick Ryan as the recipient of the Lamar York Prize for Fiction.
+My short stories and novellas have been nominated for a Pushcart Prize and been finalists for the David Meyerson Fiction Prize, the Mary McCarthy Prize, the New Letters short story award, and the Disquiet Literary Prize, among others.
+My nonfiction includes “New York est une ville a part,” appearing in chantier d’ecriture (Mémoire d’encrier, A. Heminway, ed.).
+I am a graduate of New York University, Gallatin Division, and of St. John's University School of Law.
+My teachers include Rick Moody, Phil Schultz, and Sheila Kohler.

 Carol LaHines' influences/Bookshop